noddos/noddos/README.md

 ## Installation

 ### Installation on Home Gateways running Lede firmware
 Here are instructions for installing Noddos on Home Gateways running Lede firmware.
-At this time, the following packages are available:
+At this time, the following packages are available from the [Github Noddos releases menu](https://github.com/noddos/noddos/releases):
-- Linksys WRT AC series running using the [ARM Cortex A9 vfpv3 package architecture](https://lede-project.org/docs/instructionset/arm_cortex-a9_vfpv3) : [opkg link](placeholder)
+- Linksys WRT AC series running using the [ARM Cortex A9 vfpv3 package architecture](https://lede-project.org/docs/instructionset/arm_cortex-a9_vfpv3)
-- Various routers from Asus RT-AC56/68/87U, Buffalo, D-Link DIR-885L, Linksys EA6xxx, Netgear R6250/6300/7000/8000/9000 and TPlink Archer C5, C8, C9 using the [arm_cortex_A9 package architecture](https://lede-project.org/docs/instructionset/arm_cortex-a9): [opkg link](placeholder)
+- Various routers from Asus RT-AC56/68/87U, Buffalo, D-Link DIR-885L, Linksys EA6xxx, Netgear R6250/6300/7000/8000/9000 and TPlink Archer C5, C8, C9 using the [arm_cortex_A9 package architecture](https://lede-project.org/docs/instructionset/arm_cortex-a9)

 If you have a different router, you can either send me a request to build a package for that router or you can follow the instructions to create your own package.
 If someone wants a package for a router running OpenWRT then please ping me and I'll attempt to build a package for that firmware.